pi-hole/docker-pi-hole/README.md

 ## Upgrade Notes

+> [!CAUTION]
+>
-## !!!
+> ## !!!
 THIS VERSION CONTAINS BREAKING CHANGES
+> **v6 has been entirely redesigned from the ground up and contains many breaking changes.**
+>

-### v[ChangeMeBeforeTagging] has been entirely redesigned from the ground up and contains many breaking changes.
-Environment variable names have changed, script locations may have changed.
-Please read the the Readme carefully before proceeding
+> Environment variable names have changed, script locations may have changed.<br>Please read the README carefully before proceeding.

 ---